 - Items of a personal nature

 Personal expenses can fluctuate greatly depending upon habits and preferences of the individual.
 It’s also wise to budget for unexpected expenses such as medical emergencies.

-Step 1: Within 3 weeks of acceptance to the program, confirm your enrollment by submitting the non-refundable $1,000 deposit ($1,040 for non-Duke students).
+Step 1: Within 3 weeks of acceptance to the program, confirm your enrollment by submitting the non-refundable $1,000 deposit ($1,120 for non-Duke students).
 Deposits are payable by check or Student Account E-Check.
 If you receive Duke financial aid, submit the Deposit Waiver Form in lieu of the deposit.
-Log in to MyGlobalEd for remittance instructions or waiver form.
+Log in to MyExperientialEd for remittance instructions or waiver form.

-Step 3: Semester invoices will be sent via email to your Duke email address and home email address.
+Step 3: Semester invoices will be sent via email to your Duke email address and to your home email address.
 Remit payment to the Bursar per due date and address indicated on your online statement.
-All financial arrangements involving Duke University must be completed prior to departure for the program.
+Consult the Duke Bursar's office billing schedule for payment due dates.